maldoinc/wireup/docs/pages/interfaces.md

 ## Default implementation

-When there are many implementations associated with a given interface, you may want to associate one of them as the "default" implementation.
+If there are many implementations associated with a given interface, you may want to associate one of them as the "default" implementation.

-To achieve that, omit the qualifier when registering the implementation that should be injected by default.
+To accomplish that, omit the qualifier when registering the implementation.

 ```python
 @service  # <-- Qualifier being absent will make this the default impl.